tmazhari/Data-Science-Specialization_Capstone-Project/README.md

 ## Data

+The training data that we use for building our predictive model can be found [here](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip).
+The data is from a corpus called HC Corpora [www.corpora.heliohost.org](www.corpora.heliohost.org).
+The data consists of multiple files in four different languages.
+We use files in English locale in this project.
+These files are shown below with some statistics about them.

 Blogs | News | Twitter
 --- | --- | ---
 205 MB | 201 MB | 163 MB